General Policy. Hendrix

 After completion of a case and all ensuing related actions,

-the Research Integrity Officer will prepare a complete file, including the
+the Research Integrity Officer prepares a complete file, including the

 records of any inquiry or investigation and copies of all documents and other

 materials furnished to the Research Integrity Officer or committees.
-The Research Integrity Officer will keep the
+The Research Integrity Officer keeps the

 file for three years after completion of the case to permit later assessment of